Thierry Gagné, PhD

 Banting Postdoctoral Fellow, University College London

-My program of research aims to better understand changes in wellbeing and health practices among young adults over time, the role of the transition to adulthood in the development of health inequalities over the life-course, and its increasing role among new generations facing poorer socio-economic opportunities over time.
+My program of research aims to better understand 1) the role of the transition to adulthood in the development of health inequalities over the life-course and 2) changes in mental health and behaviours across the most recent generations - Gen X's, Millennials, and Gen Z's - to have reached adulthood over time.

 I am currently a Banting Research Fellow affiliated with the ESRC International Centre for Lifecourse Studies in Society and Health and Department of Epidemiology and Public Health at University College London (UCL).
 Since finishing my PhD in 2019, I have also been funded through fellowships from the Canadian Institutes for Health Research (CIHR) and Fonds de Recherche du Québec - Santé (FRQS).